|About Eggs et al

 Check out the site at norfolkinworldwar1.org.

-In an effort to mark family members who served in the military at any time I’ve started to add a plus sign after the name.
-A
+In an effort to mark family members who served in the military at any time I’ve started to add a plus sign after the

 For those of you keeping track, its taken me years but I've at last made a small discovery about Florence